 The easiest way to restore normal hearing when a wax impaction is present is to visit a healthcare provider who can easily flush or remove the wax from the ear canal.
 For many people, the procedure is quick and fairly painless.

 Middle ear infections

-When the area behind the ear drum is invaded by bacteria, an infection is very likely to develop.
-Because the middle ear contains a passageway to the back of the throat, many times ear infections will develop while one is suffering from a cold virus.
-When the accumulation of phlegm starts to invade the passageway between the ear and the throat, an infection could develop that can affect the ability to hear.
+When the area behind the eardrum is invaded by bacteria-filled fluid, an infection is very likely to develop.
+Because the middle ear contains a passageway to the back of the throat, ear infections can develop from a nasty cold or virus.
+These infections are common in children and could affect their ability to hear temporarily.

-An infection that is affecting the middle ear can cause a build-up of fluids when the body is trying to fight the infection.
-These fluids can put pressure on the structures of the ear that are used in hearing.
-Sometimes these fluids cause so much pressure that the ear drum can rupture.
-Many people with ruptured ear drums will notice blood and pus-like fluids leaking from the ear.
-A ruptured ear drum is also very painful.
-Treatment for ear infections is typically a course of antibiotics, and sometimes ruptured ear drums heal themselves or require minor surgery to repair.
+An infection in the middle ear can cause a build-up of fluids when the body is trying to fight the infection.
+These fluids can put pressure on the structures of the ear that are used in hearing, such as the middle ear bones.
+In some cases, these fluids cause so much pressure that the eardrum can rupture and leak blood and pus-like fluids from the ear.
+A ruptured ear drum can be painful, but it can often repair itself once the infection has cleared.

-If you think that you may be experiencing temporary hearing loss, the best way to find out for sure is to visit an audiologist or ear physician.
-Many times, a few simple hearing tests can be conducted to assess one’s level of hearing sometimes provide insight to the cause.
-These tests will be used to diagnose and make treatment recommendations for temporary hearing loss based on the results.
+If you think that you may be experiencing temporary hearing loss, the best way to find out for sure is to visit a hearing care professional in our directory or your physician.
+A simple hearing test can assess your level of hearing and even provide insight about the cause.
+These tests will be used to make treatment recommendations for temporary hearing loss.
 Take the time to be proactive about your ear health and visit a hearing center or ear doctor for more information on hearing loss and treatment.